emielzyde/grammar_correction_thesis/README.md

 2.	sequence-labeler - a grammatical error detection model (https://github.com/google/seq2seq/)
 3.	wronging - combines the above two repositories and adds in utility files (https://github.com/skasewa/wronging)
 4. RelGAN - implements a GAN for text generation (https://github.com/weilinie/RelGAN)
-5.	probabilistic_nlg - implements the Wasserstein auto encoder (WAE)
+5.	probabilistic_nlg - implements the Wasserstein auto encoder (https://github.com/HareeshBahuleyan/probabilistic_nlg)
+6.	gpt-2-simple - allows us to retrain GPT-2 on new data (https://github.com/minimaxir/gpt-2-simple)

 All licences, terms and conditions from these repositories apply.

 Changes have been made to the code in these repositories.
 A detailed list of the changes implemented can be found in the modifications.md file.
 This file covers all of the major code changes which were made.

-The folder labelled 'own_files' contains all the supplemental code which was written for the project.
+The folder labelled 'own_files' contains all of my own code which was written for the project.
 The purpose of each file in this folder has been described in the modifications.md file.

 ## Data ##